Big Creek, Belize

-Big Creek or Cala Grande is a deep-water port facility on the Caribbean Sea in Belize's Toledo District (just south of the boundary with Stann Creek District), constructed in the 1990s.
-It is the nation's second largest port, after Belize City.
+Port of Big Creek is the only deep-water port facility on the in Country of Belize (just south of the boundary with Stann Creek District), constructed in the 1990s.
+It is the nation's largest private port., after Belize City.
 Big Creek is the main port for Belize's banana industry; citrus fruit and shrimp are also exported from here.
 It is also the location from which oil, extracted from the fields of Spanish Lookout, is exported.

 Facilities

 The port is ISPS certified and has 3 berths.
 Cargoes handled include bananas, citrus fruit and petroleum.

 Hurricanes

 The port is not a designated safe harbour with regard to hurricane preparedness.

 Big Creek was the location in which the Peter Hughes dive boat "Wave Dancer" capsized during Hurricane Iris in October 2001, killing 20 persons, comprising 3 crew members and 17 vacationing divers from Richmond, Virginia.